almik7078j/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rick Cook

 This quote highlights the ongoing challenge that programmers face in creating user-friendly software that can withstand the unpredictable actions of users.
 It also reminds us of the importance of anticipating potential problems and building in safeguards to prevent them.

+# 2023-11-27
+- "Today's programming wisdom is to focus on writing clean, maintainable, and modular code.
+It's not just about making it work, but also about making it easy to understand and modify in the future.
+Invest time in planning and designing your code, use meaningful variable names, write comments to explain complex logic, and break your code into small, reusable functions or classes.
+This will not only make your life easier when you need to make changes or fix bugs, but also make it easier for others to collaborate with you and contribute to your project."